culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 ## Shooting tips

-- Use a good-quality tripod for maximum stabilisation.
-However, try to use a not slimmer tripod to avoid too much editing of the final image.
+- Use a good-quality, strudy and slim tripod.

-- Keep the sun on the side of the camera and do not position the camera directly looking at the sun.
+- Where possible, keep the sun on the side of the camera and do not position the camera directly looking at the sun.

 - In all cases use a remote control or a dedicated app for taking photographs to avoid camera movements.

 - Acquire the photographs in raw format as they contain more colour information.
-Later it will be possible to convert them with software such as [Raw Therapee](https://www.rawtherapee.com/)